trychlos/pwix-forums/README.md

 ### General configuration

-General configuration is available through the `pwiForums.configure()` method, and providing an object with the keys you want override.
+General configuration is available through the `Forums.configure()` method, and providing an object with the keys you want override.

 The method should be called in same terms both in client and server sides, and from the top-level application code, _i.e._ before `Meteor.startup()`.